A. W. Dobbie: Family

-William Dobbie Sr., was a partner with John Wald in Wald & Dobbie, watchmakers & jewellers of 83 Rundle Street, 1865–1866, then sole trading jeweller of Gawler Place.
-He died at his home in Charles Street, Norwood on 12 January 1879 and James died at his home in West Street, Unley on 10 December 1879.
+William Dobbie Sr. was a partner with John Wald in Wald & Dobbie, watchmakers & jewellers of 83 Rundle Street from 1865 to 1866, then became the sole trading jeweller of Gawler Place.
+He died at his home in Charles Street, Norwood, South Australia, on 12 January 1879 and James died at his home in West Street, Unley, South Australia, on 10 December 1879.
 Advertisements in the name of A. & J. Dobbie continued to appear well into the next decade.